kevintruong/til/Nonblocking-I-O.md

                struct timeval *timeout);

 Given three sets of file descriptors, `select()` will wait for any of those file descriptors to become 'ready'.
-* readfds - a file descriptor in readfds is ready when there is data that can be read or EOF has been reached
+* readfds - a file descriptor in readfds is ready when there is data that can be read or EOF has been reached.
-* writefds - a file descriptor in writefds is ready when a call to write() will succeed
+* writefds - a file descriptor in writefds is ready when a call to write() will succeed.
 * exceptfds - system-specific, not well-defined.
 Just pass NULL for this.

 `select()` returns the total number of file descriptors that are ready.
 If none of them become